Sadyr Japarov: Kumtor Gold Mine

 Since 2012, Japarov has advocated the nationalization of the Kumtor gold mine located in his native Issyk-Kul Region, and accused the management company, Centerra Gold, of environmental violations and corruption.
 His stance has earned him popularity among his fellow natives of the region.

 On 14 May 2021, he signed into a bill allowing for temporary government control over the mine, eight days after it was approved by parliament.
 In response, Centerra Gold launched arbitration against Kyrgyzstan over the mine.

+After the enterprise was nationalized and taken away from the Canadian company that had been developing it for almost 30 years, the Kumtor gold mining enterprise became unprofitable.
+Judging by the quarterly and annual reports published on the company's website, Kumtor became unprofitable in the first quarter of 2023.